hughyi/Research-Project/README.md

 # Spectrum Sensing-Enhanced Federated Multi-Armed Bandit for Cognitive Radio

-This repository contains the code and findings from the research paper titled **"Spectrum Sensing-Enhanced Federated Multi-Armed Bandit for Cognitive Radio"** by Kanghee Lee and Jungmin So, conducted under the Department of Computer Science and Engineering at Sogang University.
+This repository contains the code and findings from the research paper titled **"Spectrum Sensing-Enhanced Federated Multi-Armed Bandit for Cognitive Radio"** by Ganghui Yi and Jungmin So, conducted under the Department of Computer Science and Engineering at Sogang University.

 ## Abstract